-It was a historic performance from Abanikanda and one that gave him the national attention he deserves.
-But in truth, Abanikanda’s ability has been teased at for a while now.
+It was a historic performance from Abanikanda and one that gave him the national attention he deserves, as he embarked on a dominant 2022 campaign.
+But in truth, Abanikanda’s ability was teased as far back as his high school days.

 Israel Abanikanda Scouting Report

 So much of playing the running back position is about proper execution, but RBs with elite physical skill sets can set themselves apart.
 Abanikanda has that to start.
-At 5’11”, 215 pounds, the Pitt RB has a dense, compact frame with great overall mass and good natural leverage in contact situations.
+At 5’10”, 217 pounds, the Pitt RB has a very dense, compact frame with great overall mass and natural leverage in contact situations.

 Additionally, Abanikanda’s long-track explosiveness can destroy tackling angles upfield.
 And with his elite explosiveness, he can make the most out of tight seams.